 The current federal transportation law, the Fixing America’s Surface Transportation (FAST) Act, was enacted in December 2015.
 The FAST Act continues MAP-21 provisions on using performance-based approaches in transportation planning.
-States and MPO’s must establish transportation performance measures and targets for certain goal areas, including, infrastructure condition, system performance and environmental sustainability.
+States and MPO’s must establish transportation performance measures and targets for certain goal areas, including safety, infrastructure condition, system performance and environmental sustainability.

 At the time of this Plan Update, state performance measure targets had not yet been established.
 MPOs are to establish targets within 180 days after the states.
 OKI will continue work with our state DOTs to establish and adopt targets between 2016 and the next Plan Update scheduled for 2020.
 In the meantime, OKI has focused attention on how this Plan’s recommendations support five performance goals.

 The transportation system should provide for reducing the risk of crashes that cause death or injuries.
 The Plan will consider recommendations to address problem crash locations for all travel modes that reduce the risk of crashes that cause death or injuries.